Matt-McConway/github101_Xero-Workshop/Notes.md

 * Can work on the same file at once, as files are replicated locally.

-* History of whi changed what
+* History of who changed what

 * Ease of auditing - accountability

 * Backups - online repository in the cloud, backs up major versions